 Energy savings and the use of renewable energy have been fundamental energy management objectives of the pulp, paper, packaging and wood products manufacturing industry for decades.
 The industry is a leader in the use of renewable energy and highly-efficient combined heat and power (CHP), or cogeneration.

-- AF&PA supports policies that reduce the cost of energy by encouraging fuel diversity, increasing access to supplies both on and offshore, investing in breakthrough technologies, and promoting conservation.
+- Reduce the cost of energy by encouraging fuel diversity, increasing access to supplies both on and offshore, investing in breakthrough technologies, and promoting conservation.

 - As the nation confronts the challenge of upgrading its electrical transmission infrastructure, care must be taken to ensure that upgrades are based on sound economic analysis and that their costs are paid for in a fair and equitable manner.

 While the industry is a leader in the use of renewable biomass for energy, it is also concerned about the new demands being imposed on the resource from market-distorting government mandates and incentives.